AstralOlson/Stable-Universal-Translator-Pro/README.md

 I also hardened pathing against traversal attacks for better local security.

+Where most designs fail, this one succeeds.
+Yes it use's google translate but google translate only has a certain charater limit.
+Where this code segments larger chunks out of the translation for massive amounts of text processing without the fear of losing data in segments.
+A user can copy and paste large articles in different languages and translate it all into legable containers on a small screen a small package.
+As well as logs all translations.

 *Built with a mix of manual engineering and AI-collaboration to solve Raspberry Pi 3 audio driver hurdles.*